kanischev/bliss/README.md

 Provides CRUD functionality and conventions on the whole APP structure.

 #Why?
-Because BLISS provides mature stack for web-application development Because Lift is powerful web-framework and BLISS can provide reusable components to get maximum result with minimum efforts Because BLISS offers simple and transparent solution for forms creation with support for validation and custom form input fields, submit prevention etc. with no boilerplate
+1. Because BLISS provides mature stack for web-application development.
+2. Because Lift is powerful web-framework and BLISS can provide reusable components to get maximum result with minimum efforts
+3. Because BLISS offers simple and transparent solution for forms creation with support for validation and custom form input fields, submit prevention etc. with no boilerplate

 #The purpose:
 To create easy-to-use LIFT-based web-framework, with infrastructure for fast setup and run complex web-applications.